 10 Things to do in Nashville this Spring

-We invite you to experience for yourself what makes Nashville special during the Spring months.
+We invite you to experience for yourself what makes Nashville special during the spring months.
 It’s a city that resonates with life and vibrates to the beat of every kind of song.
-It’s a town that sizzles with American music, Southern hospitality, unbelievable cuisine and a boundless spectrum of nightlife.
+It’s a wonderland of American music, Southern hospitality, unbelievable cuisine, and a boundless spectrum of nightlife.
 Come join us and together we will keep the music playing!
-Also, make sure to check out what new things Nashville has to offer while listening to the “Spring Break Playlist” and plan your trip to Music City!
+Also, make sure to check out what new things Nashville has to offer while listening to the “Spring Playlist” and plan your trip to Music City!

 - Visit the Home Of the Greek Gods — In Nashville’s Centennial Park, you’ll find the world’s only full-scale reproduction of the ancient Parthenon in Athens, Greece.
 The Parthenon houses an art gallery and museum as well as Alan LeQuire’s Athena Parthenos.
 Standing at almost 42 feet in height, Athena is the tallest indoor sculpture in the Western world.

 - Take In a Songwriters-In-the-Round Show — One of the most unique ways to hear music in Nashville is at a songwriters show.
-Typically called a “writers night”, songwriters are put somewhere where they are not used to being - in the spotlight.
+Typically called a “writers night,” songwriters are put somewhere where they are not used to being - in the spotlight.
 Several singer/songwriters will play ‘in-the round’ as they sit on stage accompanied only by a microphone, a guitar and their immense talent.
-These shows can be found in small, intimate clubs all over town, including the famous Bluebird Cafe.
-Don't forget to check out the world's largest songwriter festival known as Tin Pan South, March 25-29.
-Join the 9,000 fans that flock to the city to see 92 shows from 350 songwriters at 10 venues over the course of 5 days.
+These shows can be found in small, intimate clubs all over town, including The Listening Room Café downtown and the famous Bluebird Cafe.

 - Salute — Three U.S. Presidents called Tennessee home - Andrew Jackson, James K. Polk, and Andrew Johnson.
-You can revisit the past at The Hermitage, Home of President Andrew Jackson.
-Polk is buried on the grounds of the historic State Capitol building.
+You can revisit the past at Andrew Jackson's Hermitage: Home of the People's President.
+Polk is buried on the grounds of the historic State Capitol building in downtown Nashville.